-- (1) 'Disclosure in the public interest' could include the disclosure of personal data that: - i) Provides specific information, which would be of value or interest to the public well-being;
+'Disclosure in the public interest' could include the disclosure of personal data that:

+- Provides specific information, which would be of value or interest to the public well-being; - Identifies a public health or safety issue; and - Assists in the prevention of crime.

-- ii) Identifies a public health or safety issue; and - iii) Assists in the prevention of crime. - (2) The disclosure of personal data, which is the subject of a 'live' criminal investigation, would always come under the terms of a primary request, (see iii above).
+The disclosure of personal data, which is the subject of a 'live' criminal investigation, would always come under the terms of a primary request.

-4. Individual Subject Access under Data Protection legislation
+Individual Subject Access under Data Protection legislation

-- a) Under the terms of Data Protection legislation, individual access to personal data, of which that individual is the data subject, must be permitted providing: - i) The request is made in writing;
+Under the terms of Data Protection legislation, individual access to personal data, of which that individual is the data subject, must be permitted providing:

-- iii) The data controller is supplied with sufficient information to satisfy him as to the identity of the person making the request; - iv) Sufficient and accurate information is provided about the time, date and place to enable the data controller to locate the information that the person seeks.
+- The data controller is supplied with sufficient information to satisfy him as to the identity of the person making the request; - Sufficient and accurate information is provided about the time, date and place to enable the data controller to locate the information that the person seeks.
 It is recognised that a person making a request is unlikely to know the precise time.
-In such circumstances it is suggested that accuracy to within one hour would be a reasonable requirement; and - b) In the event of the data controller complying with a request to supply a copy of the data to the subject, only data pertaining to the individual should be copied.
-All other personal data, which may facilitate the identification of any other person, should be concealed or erased.
-Under these circumstances an additional fee may be payable. - c) The data controller is entitled to refuse an individual request to view data under these provisions if insufficient or inaccurate information is provided.
-However, every effort should be made to comply with subject access procedures and each request should be considered on its own merits. - d) In addition to the principles contained within the Data Protection legislation, the data controller should be satisfied that the data is: - i) Not currently and, so far as can be reasonably ascertained, not likely to become part of a 'live' criminal investigation; - ii) Not currently and, so far as can be reasonably ascertained, not likely to become relevant to civil proceedings; - iii) Not the subject of a complaint or dispute, which has not been actioned; - iv) The original data and that the audit trail has been maintained; - v) Not removed or copied without proper authority; and vi) For individual disclosure only (i.e. to be disclosed to a named subject).
+In such circumstances it is suggested that accuracy to within one hour would be a reasonable requirement; and - In the event of the data controller complying with a request to supply a copy of the data to the subject, only data pertaining to the individual should be copied.
+All other personal data, which may facilitate the identification of any other person, should be concealed, or erased.
+Under these circumstances an additional fee may be payable.

+The data controller is entitled to refuse an individual request to view data under these provisions if insufficient or inaccurate information is provided.
+However, every effort should be made to comply with subject access procedures and each request should be considered on its own merits in accordance with data protection legislation.

+In addition to the principles contained within the Data Protection legislation, the data controller should be satisfied that the data is:

+- Not currently and, so far as can be reasonably ascertained, not likely to become part of a 'live' criminal investigation; - Not currently and, so far as can be reasonably ascertained, not likely to become relevant to civil proceedings; - Not the subject of a complaint or dispute, which has not been actioned; - The original data and that the audit trail has been maintained; - Not removed or copied without proper authority; and

+For individual disclosure only (i.e. to be disclosed to a named subject).
+Process of Disclosure